vokegpu/ekg-ui-library/README.md

 ---

+The purpose of ekg is being fully customizable, smooth and with many animations.
+Also perform good in low pc specs.
 This is the new core version of ekg, rewrite of legacy core.
 Images bellow showcasing the current state of ekg.

 ![Image Text](https://github.com/ekg-ui-library/ekg/blob/version-core/splash/splash-showcase-1-1.0.0.png.png?raw=true)
 # Running